 This policy applies to students who complete 60% or less of the enrollment period (i.e., Fall, Spring or Summer session) for which they received Federal Title IV aid.
 A student who drops a class but still completes one or more classes does not qualify for the Return of Title IV Funds policy.
 The term “Title IV aid” refers to the following Federal financial aid programs: Unsubsidized Federal Direct Loans, Subsidized Federal Direct Loans, Federal Direct PLUS Loans, Federal Pell Grants, and Federal SEOG (Supplemental Educational Opportunity Grant).

-To conform to the policy, Metropolitan College of New York (MCNY) must determine the student’s withdrawal date.
+To conform to the policy, Metropolitan College of New York (MCNY) must determine the student’s approved leave of absence date or withdrawal date.
 The withdrawal date is based on the earlier of the two:

 - The last date of attendance at an academically-related activity by a student, or